Panoramic view of Truist Park during an Atlanta Braves baseball game

 Watching a game at Truist Park

 Though the right field aka Chop House gate appears to be one of the most popular entry gates due to its proximity to the Battery, it’s a good starting point for exploring everything Truist Park has to offer, as it enters into the concourse behind the outfield seating area.
-Here you’ll find a kids section that includes, in addition to the usual pitch speed machines and batting tees, carnival games and even a zip line.
+Here you’ll find a kids section that includes, in addition to the usual pitch speed machines and batting tees, carnival games and even a rock climbing wall and a zip line.

 If you’re a baseball purist, head to the main concourse behind home plate, where you can find the Braves Wall of Fame, displays of the franchise’s retired numbers and a statue of Hank Aaron (and nearby, a TV playing footage of his record-breaking 715th home run on a continuous loop).